-Queen of the short story, J. California Cooper moved readers with her many collections of stories focused on family, womanhood and love.
+Queen of the short story, J. California Cooper moved readers with her many collections of stories focused on family, womanhood, and love.
 Many of my summers as a young adult were spent reading the stories of J. California Cooper.
 Her short stories would bring to life the varied struggles of black women and through the struggles the women always found a way to go on loving life.
-Cooper’s stories are as real and lively as my grandma sharing with me stories about my own family.
+Cooper’s stories are as real and lively as my grandma shared with me stories about my own family.
 Once you pick up one of Cooper’s books it is hard to put them down.
 One of Cooper’s Stories Funny Valentine was turned into a TV movie starring Alfrie Woodard and Loretta Devine and received much success.

 Jessica Care Moore

-“I don’t know how to teach inspiration but somehow sometimes, there is break-thru moment when you make a mistake and actually inspire.
+“I don’t know how to teach inspiration but somehow sometimes, there is a break-thru moment when you make a mistake and actually inspire.

 “I have always enjoyed storytelling, especially narratives told through the voices of the African diaspora.
 Their influences are so diverse, so vast.
 I love incorporating elements of fiction and fantasy into their realities.”